vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 Here the result of the FIND by substring (SUBSTRING) is: **login23;D12223** <br/>
 The line can be consumed with KEEP=FALSE or kept and placed at the end of the list with KEEP=TRUE

-### Enrich the dataset as the shot progresses
+### Enrich the dataset as the load test progresses
-The idea is to start with a reduced dataset that is read at the start of the shot and to add new lines to the initial dataset as the shot progresses in order to increase or enrich the dataset.
-The dataset is therefore larger at the end of the shot than at the beginning.
-At the end of the shot, the enriched dataset can be saved with the SAVE command and the new file can be the future input file for a new shot. <br/>
+The idea is to start with a reduced dataset that is read at the start of the load test and to add new lines to the initial dataset as the load test progresses in order to increase or enrich the dataset.
+The dataset is therefore larger at the end of the load test than at the beginning.
+At the end of the load test, the enriched dataset can be saved with the SAVE command and the new file can be the future input file for a new load test. <br/>
 For example, we add people by a scenario and we add to the search dataset these people in the list so the search is done on the first people of the file read at the beginning but also the people added as the performance test progresses.

 ### Verification of the dataset